leifdenby/advtraj/DEVELOPING.md

 ## Installing from a local copy

-When you're making modifications to the advtraj codebase you will want to install this local copy with `pip` instead of installing from github or pypi.
-First you will want to [create your own fork]() of advtraj on github.
+When you're making modifications to the advtraj codebase you will need a local copy of the advtraj codebase and install this local copy with `pip` instead of installing from github or pypi.
+First you will want to [create your own fork](https://github.com/ParaConUK/advtraj/fork) of advtraj on github, and then you clone this repository locally on your computer:

 ```bash
 git clone https://github.com/<your-github-username>/advtraj/